AutoGIS-2019/Exercise-5/README.md

 - Published page at: autoGIS-2018.github.io/exercise-5-YourGitHubUsername containing online links to your interactive and static maps (problem 3)

 For both maps, think a bit about the audience of the map, and pay attention to your cartographic choises.
 You can read a few useful hints about [what to consider when creating maps from this post](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/).

+- Exercise 5 is due by the end of day on Wednesday the 5th of December.

+- Scores on this exercise are out of 20 points.

 ## Problem 0: Feedback for the first half of the course in Period II